bcampbell/steno/doc/indexing.md

     published:2001-05-25

-Yes, I know this is sucky, but for now we're stuck with it.
+Yes, this *is* sucky, but for now we're stuck with it.